 1. Did your medical school offer elective courses to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
 3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
 2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
 1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year. surro base e explanation: There have been different Student Selected Components across years 2 to 4 bunding sustainable healthcare or PH.
-These include a project to evaluate cases involved in case d learning to include learning outcomes related to global health and climate change.
-There are acts available in the year 4 directors of expertise booklet to complete a project in sustainable h.
+0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
+Score explanation: VCU School of Medicine does not offer any elective on planetary health or relating to education for sustainable healthcare.